The American justice system is not perfect, and mistakes are made.

 Can I get court-appointed counsel?

-To get a court to consider a Motion for Relief from Judgment (6500 motion), the defendant must explain why the issues were not raised previously and explain why there is “good cause” for the judge to hear the motion.
+To get a court to consider a Motion for Relief from Judgment (6500 motion), the defendant must explain why the issues were not raised previously and why there is “good cause” for the judge to hear the motion.
 It may be possible to get court-appointed counsel, although there is no right to a lawyer.
-If a request for appointed counsel is denied, you will have to file the motion on your own or retain private counsel, like LEWIS & DICKSTEIN, P.L.L.C. to assist in drafting and perfecting your motion.
+If a request for appointed counsel is denied, you m file the motion on your own or retain private counsel, like LEWIS & DICKSTEIN, P.L.L.C. to assist in drafting and perfecting your motion.
 On the other hand, the defendant must be represented by either a retained lawyer or a court-appointed attorney if there is a hearing.
 If an indigent defendant is granted a court-appointed lawyer, they get the “luck of the draw” as far as what lawyer is appointed because there is no right to a court-appointed lawyer of your choosing.

-What if I lose a Motion for Relief from Judgment, can I try again later?
+What if I lose a Motion for Relief from Judgment?
+Can I try again later?

 Probably not.
 The law provides that you get one and only one motion for relief from judgment.
 There are only two exceptions to this rule: newly discovered evidence and retroactive change in the law.
 If you’re considering filing a Motion for Relief from Judgment under the 6500 rule, you should do everything possible to get it done right the first time.
 This includes hiring the best, most experienced defense lawyer you can find.